Open weekends and holidays, 24-hour phone support

 Torque-sensing LSD (advantageous in crosswinds and on low-friction surfaces)Open differential (disadvantageous in crosswinds and on low-friction surfaces)Open differential (disadvantageous in crosswinds and on low-friction surfaces)

-TireHigh load capacity + water repellency (low risk of hydroplaning)High load + emphasis on service life (risk of hydraulic lock)High load + emphasis on service life (risk of hydraulic lock)
+TireHigh load capacity + emphasis on drainage (low risk of hydroplaning)High load + emphasis on service life (risk of hydraulic lock)High load + emphasis on service life (risk of hydraulic lock)

 Safety SummaryDesigned to be less susceptible to adverse weather and road conditions, providing a stable ride on the highwayA design that is susceptible to adverse weather and poor road conditions, causing anxiety when driving on the highwayA design that is susceptible to adverse weather and poor road conditions, causing anxiety when driving on the highway